alinjfz/AuthAbstract/README.md

 ## Environment Variables

 Copy `.env.example` to `.env` and fill in the values.
-All configuration is environment-driven — no hardcoded secrets.
+All configuration is environment-driven so no hardcoded secrets.

 ### Required